-- 1. Coordination of the communication between school staff, law enforcement, and other first responders;3 - 2.
-Leading the efforts of the district-wide school safety team in the completion and yearly update of the district-wide school safety plan and the coordination of the district-wide plan with the building-level emergency response plans;4 - 3.
-Ensuring staff understanding of the district-wide school safety plan;5 - 4.
-Ensuring the completion and yearly update of building-level emergency response plans for each school building6 The CEO will require each building principal to maintain a Building-level Emergency Response Plan in compliance with Commissioner of Education Regulation 155.17(2).
+- 2. Leading the efforts of the district-wide school safety team in the completion and yearly update of the district-wide school safety plan and the coordination of the district-wide plan with the building-level emergency response plans;3 - 3.
+Ensuring staff understanding of the district-wide school safety plan;4 - 4.
+Ensuring the completion and yearly update of building-level emergency response plans for each school building5 The CEO will require each building principal to maintain a Building-level Emergency Response Plan in compliance with Commissioner of Education Regulation 155.17(2).
 Each plan should be updated annually with the assistance of the Building Emergency Response Team (BERT).
 The plan shall provide for lockdown, lockout, sheltering, evacuation, early dismissal, fire and other emergency planning and notification (when necessary) to students and staff, annual drills and exercises, and coordination with local and county emergency preparedness administrators.
 These plans shall be submitted to the District's Safety Team for annual approval and incorporation into the overall District-wide Safety and Emergency Management Plan. - 5.
-Assisting in the selection of security related technology and development of procedures for the use of such technology;7 - 6.
-Coordination of appropriate safety, security, and emergency training for district and school staff, including required training in the emergency response plan;8 - 7.
-Ensuring the conduct of required evacuation and lockdown drills in all district buildings as required by Education Law section 807;9 and - 8.
+Assisting in the selection of security related technology and development of procedures for the use of such technology;6 - 6.
+Coordination of appropriate safety, security, and emergency training for district and school staff, including required training in the emergency response plan;7 - 7.
+Ensuring the conduct of required evacuation and lockdown drills in all district buildings as required by Education Law section 807;8 and - 8.
 Ensuring the completion and yearly update of building-level emergency response plans by the dates designated by the commissioner. - 9.
-Ensures protocols for responding to a declared state disaster emergency involving a communicable disease are substantially consistent with the provisions of 27-C of the Labor Laws.
+Ensures protocols for responding to a declared state disaster emergency involving a communicable disease are substantially consistent with the provisions of Section 27-C of the Labor Law.